Impact Stories

 Children’s Capital of Culture is showing Rotherham through the eyes, ears and actions of its young people, and we’re loving our moment in the spotlight.

-Grace Bower testimonial
+Grace Bower Impact Stories

 I was selected as the Young Presenter in Residence for Children’s Capital of Culture in 2024, an opportunity which changed everything for me.
 I’ve been lucky enough to present at events like the Rotherham Show, WOW Festival and the Christmas Lights Switch-On, and I even started my own radio show last year on Rotherham Radio.
 Children’s Capital of Culture has given me the platform to hone my craft and try so many new things.